 Defining Learning

-In this module, Professor Cindy Kissel-Ito from Union Presbyterian Seminary will be your guide as you learn how to define learning and explore different approaches to learning.
+In this module, Professor Cindy Kissel-Ito (Union Presbyterian Seminary) will be your guide as you learn how to define learning and explore different approaches to learning.
 To get the most out of this module, we recommend following the lesson as it is laid out.
+You are encouraged to have a Bible and journaling materials nearby to take notes.

 What is Learning?